limine-bootloader/limine/PROTOCOL.md

 All other general purpose registers are set to 0.

+## aarch64
+`IP` will be the entry point as defined as part of the executable file format, unless the an Entry Point feature is requested (see below), in which case, the value of `IP` is going to be taken from there.

+The kernel is entered at EL1.

+`VBAR_EL1` is in an undefined state.
+Kernel must load its own.

+`DAIF.{D,A,I,F}` are set/masked.

+`SCTLR_EL1.{M,C,I}` are set.
+Other bits are undefined.
+`MAIR` has at least the following entries, in some order:
+  * `0b00001100`, used for mmio regions
+  * `0b11111111`, used for normal memory

+`SP` is set to point to a stack, in bootloader-reserved memory, which is at least 64KiB (65536 bytes) in size, or the size specified in the Stack Size Request (see below).
+An invalid return address of 0 is pushed to the stack before jumping to the kernel.

+`SPSel.SP` is 0.

+Neither floating point, SIMD nor timer accesses trap to a higher EL than 1.

+If booted by EFI/UEFI, boot services are exited.

+All other general purpose registers are set to 0.

 ## Feature List

 Request IDs are composed of 4 64-bit unsigned integers, but the first 2 are